giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 - `--provider` - The infrastructure provider (either `aws` or `azure`).
 - `--name` - Unique identifier of the cluster.
-- `--owner` - organization, owning workload cluster.
-Must be configured with existing organization in installation.
+- `--organization` - Name of the organization that will "own" the cluster.
 - `--release` - valid workload cluster release version.
   Can be retrieved with `gsctl list releases` for your installation.
 Only versions above *10.x.x*+ support cluster CRs.
 - `--description` (optional) - User-friendly description of the cluster's purpose.